 There may be times over the course of the semester when faculty have the opportunity for students to attend a performance, sit in on a rehearsal, participate in a special event, or something that is only available to the student at a very particular time.
 When faculty arrange for an individual or group of students to attend something that conflicts with the student's other courses, it is the responsibility of the arranging faculty member to contact the impacted course professors and ask for accommodation for the students to miss the class.
 The impacted professor has the right to refuse the request.
-It is not the student's responsibility to obtain the permission, but it is the student's responsibility to obtain notes from the missed class and complete any missed work.
+It is not the student's responsibility to obtain notes from the missed class and complete any missed work.
 Any requests must be made in advance.